 3) Numbers in attack:

-Play few in attack if you are playing counter-attack.
-This is especially good when facing against a strong team that you just cannot compete for possession since you have more players helping out in defence.
+Set few in attack if you are playing counter-attack.
+This is especially good when facing a strong team that you are unable to compete with for possession since you have more players helping out in defence.

 Have more players in attack if you are playing possession game because your team attacks as a cohesive unit, so you want as much support as possible.